 Our family foundation would like to work with the local community foundation to set up a program that will help train younger philanthropists – both those in our family as well as other youth in the community.
 Do you have suggestions for models that others have used?

 Indeed we do!
-Thanks to our ongoing partnership with Youth Philanthropy Connect, a special initiative of the Frieda C. Fox Family Foundation, we've developed several short case studies of community foundations around the country that have created effective youth philanthropy training programs in their communities.
-We've just released two new case studies that are included in our "Igniting the Spark" collection - descriptions and links to each of these full case studies follows:
+NCFP worked with Youth Philanthropy Connect, a former initiative of the Frieda C. Fox Family Foundation, to develop several short case studies of community foundations around the country that have created effective youth philanthropy training programs in their communities.
+Here are three examples from our "Igniting the Spark" collection:

 Community Foundation for Greater Atlanta: In 2001, The Community Foundation for Greater Atlanta launched the Center for Family Philanthropy.
 The focus of the Center was two-fold: (1) to provide a higher level of services to philanthropists with donor advised funds of $250,000 or more, or a planned gift of $1M or more; and (2) to engage donors with families in philanthropy.
 There are approximately 200 donor members of the Center.
 This next gen case study describes their history of youth initiatives, and current youth engagement strategies used by the foundation to connect with youth in the communities they serve.